How to Use FlowCast: A Checklist and User Guide

 Practice using epoxy on small projects first.
 Several is recommended.
 Practice mixing your color too.

-In my experience, introducing new users to epoxy, the most common problems are EASILY AVOIDED.
+For new epoxy users,(and not-so-new) the most common problems can be EASILY AVOIDED.

 These important facts are often overlooked and result in the biggest issues:

-⦁ understanding there are several types of resin and several kinds of epoxy resin All quite different!
+- ⦁ There are several types of resin and several kinds of epoxy resin All quite different!

 FOR WOOD PROJECTS: (I assume we are talking about river tables, right?)